INFORMATION FOR AUTHORS

 Manuscripts that do not comply with the following requirements regarding process, style and format will not be handled.

-Manuscripts should be typed with one and a half spacing in 12-point Times New Roman letter size for the text.
-All the text in tables and figures should be in 10-point Times New Roman font size.
+Manuscripts should be typed with SINGLE spacing in 10-point Times New Roman letter size for the text.
+All the text in tables and figures should be in 10-point Times New Roman font size and single spacing.
 Please do not use Calibri.
 The original manuscript can be submitted by Email.
 The length may not exceed 20 pages (tables, figures, references, etc. included).
 The page setup (cm) must be in the following format:

 MARGINS PAPER SIZE